top of page

 the perpetually critical and highly engaged political intellectual, the always generous collaborator, the extraordinary host and cook, who till the age of 90 remained curious: a truly universal human being.

 Covering an amazing range of topics and art-forms, Berger’s work is also inspired by dialogues with other artists.
-Echoing some of these most astonishing collaborations, JOHN BERGER OR THE ART OF LOOKING is designed as a portrait of works and collaborations, where Berger himself takes the audience on a journey through his writing and his life in his favourite role, that of the storyteller.
+Echoing some of these most astonishing collaborations, JOHN BERGER OR THE ART OF LOOKING is designed as a portrait of works and collaborations, where Berger himself takes the audience on a journey through his writing and his life in his favorite role, that of the storyteller.

 Worldpremiere: Volksbühne Berlin & International Literaturfestival Berlin / DoKfest München / Thessaloniki International Filmfestival / FICC Festival Internacional de Cine Guadelajara / FIFA International Filmfestival for the Arts Montreal / Animation & Contemporary Art FF Olomouc / Documentarist IDF Istanbul / New Zealand IFF / Festival Étonnants Voyageurs St. Malo / Cinéma Vérité IDF Teheran